 Each day will be spent exploring the conservation area and working with the people who are running some of the most effective and progressive conservation programs in the world.
-The students will observe the wildlife by vehicle and on foot in order to fully understand the importance of wildlife as a natural asset, and they will learn about all the individual programs that have made Lewa so successful.
+The students will observe the wildlife by vehicle and on foot in order to fully understand the importance of wildlife as a natural asset, and they will learn about all the programs that have made Lewa so successful.
 Every day the group will discuss the many challenges facing sustainability and brainstorm about ways to promote modern conservation practices.

 Everyday the students will engage in various projects -- They will collect and analyze wildlife data with the research team.
 They will see what rangers do on their daily rhino monitoring treks and watch with the team of tracker dogs at work.
 They will collaborate on a project in a local school.
 They will visit clinics and water projects, and learn about micro-lending programs that help women start their own businesses.
 They will provide valuable advice to improve the programs at the Conservation Education Center.
 They will be exposed to the challenges of protecting the rare and raw wilderness that remains.